|Subject:||Venous Angioplasty with or without Stent Placement|

 There have been various reports of serious adverse and potentially fatal events occurring as a result of venous angioplasty for the treatment of MS (Doepp, 2010; Kahn, 2010; Qui 2010).
 Khan (2010) states: "Any invasive endovascular procedures including angioplasty and venous stent placement should be discouraged until there is conclusive evidence to justify their indication in MS."

-More recently, Mandato and colleagues (2012) evaluated the safety of outpatient endovascular treatment in those with MS and CCSVI.
+Mandato and colleagues (2012) evaluated the safety of outpatient endovascular treatment in those with MS and CCSVI.
 A retrospective analysis was performed to assess complications occurring within 30 days of endovascular treatment of CCSVI.
-The study was comprised of 240 individuals and 257 procedures performed over eight months.
+The study was comprised of 240 individuals and 257 procedures performed over 8 months.
 The indication for treatment was symptomatic MS. Primary procedures accounted for 93.0% (239 of 257) of procedures, and repeat interventions accounted for 7% (18 of 257).
 For individuals treated primarily, 87% (208 of 239) had angioplasty and 11% (26 of 239) had stent placement.
 Five individuals were not treated.
 Of those with restenosis, 50% (9 of 18) had angioplasty and 50% (9 of 18) had stent placement.
 Complications reported in the participants after the procedures included headache in 8.2% (21 of 257) and neck pain in 15.6% (40 of 57); 52.5% (21 of 40) of these individuals underwent stent placement.
 Three individuals experienced venous thrombosis requiring retreatment within 30 days.
-Sustained intra-procedural cardiac arrhythmias were observed in three individuals with two requiring hospitalization.
+Sustained intra-procedural cardiac arrhythmias were observed in 3 individuals with 2 requiring hospitalization.
 The authors reported that the correlation between MS and CCSVI is a new theory and future research is needed in this area to show the effectiveness of endovascular treatment.
 This particular study demonstrated the risks of angioplasty and did not assess clinical outcomes after endovascular treatment of CCSVI.

-The United States Food and Drug Administration (FDA) (2012) issued an alert concerning the potential for adverse events following endovascular interventions for MS. Reports of adverse events obtained by the FDA included death, stroke, detachment and/or migration of stents, vein damage, thrombosis, cranial nerve damage, and abdominal bleeding.
+The United States Food and Drug Administration (FDA) (2012) issued an alert concerning the potential for adverse events following endovascular interventions for MS. Reports of adverse events obtained by the FDA included death, stroke, detachment and/or migration of stents, vein damage, thrombosis, cranial nerve damage and abdominal bleeding.
 This alert cautioned that clinical trials of this procedure require FDA approval and an investigational device exemption due to potential for harms.

 The American Academy of Neurology does not currently address venous angioplasty for the treatment of MS or CCSVI in any of their current MS guidelines.
 The Cardiovascular and Interventional Radiological Society of Europe (CIRSE) (2010) in a commentary on the treatment of CCSVI indicates there is a lack of evidence for the treatment of CCSVI, stresses the need for randomized trials and advises that this treatment should not be offered to those with MS outside of a well-designed clinical trial.